audrow/open-robotics-scripts/update-maintainers/README.md

   - If a maintainer is listed for a repository, but the maintainer's info is not provided, that repository will not be updated.
   - If a project doesn't have a maintainer listed, it will not be updated.
+- In `setup.py` files, if the added lines are too long (over 99 characters), a comment will be added to the line to tell the linter to ignore checking the line length (flake8 E501).

 ## Usage